Rebates, Fees & Refund Policy

 Fees

-Your student account will be billed for any applicable applied music fees for the fall semester by October 2025.
+Your student account will be billed for any applicable applied music fees for the fall semester by the end of October and by the end of February for the spring semester.

 Rebates